- Animals: bovine

 - Farm Business Management: agricultural finance

-This project tested if allowing cattle to voluntarily select feeds that differ in nutritional value will improve livestock performance.
-Growing heifers were assigned to two groups and fed a 1) TMR or 2) choice of feeds.
-They were fed in a GrowSafe feed system that measures individual animal intake via RFID ear tags.
-Heifers were to be evaluated for weight gain and individual feed intake during the test period.
-Daily gain, feed efficiency, and residual feed intake (RFI) were to be individually calculated to determine if feeding method will improve performance and feed conversion.
-Profitability of the two feeding systems were to be compared by contrasting feed costs, including costs associated with diet formulation, equipment, labor, gains achieved, feed efficiencies, and net income received.
+The current project will test the hypothesis that allowing cattle to voluntarily select feeds that differ in nutritional value will improve performance.
+To test this hypothesis, growing heifer calves will be assigned to two groups and fed in a GrowSafe feed system that measures individual animal intake via RFID ear tags.
+Voluntary intake will be monitored for Group 1 (Controls; n = 16) fed a conventional TMR formulated from grass hay, corn and alfalfa to meet NRC requirements for targeted gains of 1.5 to 2.0 lb/day.
+Voluntary intake of the same individual feeds (grass hay, corn and alfalfa) will be monitored in Group 2 (Feed-select, n = 16) by placing the three feeds in separate bunks.
+Heifers will be evaluated for weight gain and individual feed intake during the test period.
+Daily gain, feed efficiency and residual feed intake (RFI) will be individually calculated to determine if voluntary diet selection improves performance and feed conversion.
+Profitability of the two feeding systems will be compared by contrasting feed costs, including costs associated with diet formulation, equipment, labor, gains achieved, feed efficiencies and net income received.
+Finally, we have a comprehensive outreach effort planned.
+Our outreach is likely to be very effective due to the fact our producers are influential individuals in the state beef industry, as well as their local communities.